Unity-Technologies/il-repack/.yamato/README.md

 mainline development stalled for many months.

 We are using our internal yamato build system in order to build, sign and publish this to stevedore package manager.
+Signing the executable prevents anti-virus heuristics to detect false positive viruses.
 To create a new build, simply create a new version tag.
-You will currently find the package in stevedore testing.
+You will currently find the package in stevedore public.